hypi-universe/docs/content/lowcode/authorisation.md

 * After successfully granting the Access Right, member user can see/retrieve data from the `Book` object. (`hypi.id` of the Book object is given in the `resource` field).
 * You can provide access to multiple users by providing `hypi.id` s of the users in the `members` field.
 * You can use wild card `*` to provide acces to all users.
 Use `{ hypi: { id: "*" } }` in the members field to provide access to all users.
-* If you use `*` in the `resource` field, it means that access has been granted to all the objects of `Book` type.
-So, member user can see details of all the available books.
+* If you use `*` in the resource field, it means that access has been granted to all the objects of the `Book` type that are owned by the user creating the `AccessRight`.
+That is to say, a wildcard on a resource can grant access to all my resources but not to the resources of other users.

 :::note